 Having a system to keep the bills, letters, junk, receipts and other documents sorted is key to remaining clutter free in the long term.
 One rule that will keep you from slipping into paperwork chaos is: Only touch a piece of paper once.

 From arriving in your home to the filing, binning or actioning, handle the paper once and you’ll rarely have to shift a pile of paper from desk to floor and back to the desk again!

-Professional organiser, Laura Williams, shares her system for dealing with paperwork in issue 2 of The Homeworker magazine.
+Professional organiser, Laura Williams, shares her system for dealing with paperwork and digital clutter in the Homeworker guide.
 She goes into the four-step method to tackle existing paperwork and prevent more appearing.